Lakelezz/hey_listen/CONTRIBUTING.md

 - Commits shall be as small as possible, compile and pass all tests.

+- Make sure your code is formatted as `rustfmt` would format it, unless `rustfmt` goes _crazy_ and dismembers everything :' )

 - If you fixed a bug, add a test for that bug.
 Unit-Tests belong inside same file's `mod` named `tests`, integrational tests belong inside the `tests`-folder.

 - Last but not least, make sure your planned pull request merges cleanly, if it does not, rebase your changes.